Thursday, 21 April 2016

 Indo-European image of an astronomical and cosmological indication, 3000BC, Harappa site

-This unpredictable panorama leads to imagining of other aniconic designs to be included in the new Islamic artistic language.
-One such type may be unraveled in the Kharakhanid mosque of Aisha Bibi, today Kazakhstan, built 11th-12th century.
+This unpredictable panorama reveals other aniconic designs accepted in the Islamic orbit.
+One such type is present in the Kharakhanid mosque of Aisha Bibi, today Kazakhstan, built 11th-12th century.
 Its external structure is bedecked with simple decorative units which are claimed to be a symbolic heritage of ancient Turkic culture.
-One of them appears to be the ubiquitous four-directional design sported in two classic outlays, the orthogonal and the 45 degrees rotated version, with curled Chinese-inspired leaf or kotchanak finials gracing them.
+One of them appears to be the ubiquitous four-directions design sported in two classic outlays, the orthogonal and the 45-degree rotated version, with curled Chinese-inspired leaf finials, which in a later terminology are often called 'kotchanak', that is bull horns.

 Aisha Bibi Mosque, Taraz, 11th-12th